SurniaUlula/wpsso-organization/readme.txt

 		* Twitter Business @username (localized)
 		* YouTube Business Channel URL (localized)

-* Select a more specific Schema Organization sub-type for Google's Organization markup.
+* Select a more specific Schema Organization sub-type for Google's Knowlege Graph and Organization markup.

-* Include optional Place / Location information in your Schema Organization markup when used in combination with the [WPSSO Place / Location and Local Business Meta](https://wordpress.org/plugins/wpsso-plm/) add-on.
+* Include address / place / location information in your Schema Organization markup when used in combination with the [WPSSO Place / Location and Local Business Meta](https://wordpress.org/plugins/wpsso-plm/) add-on.

 * Download the Free version from [GitHub](https://surniaulula.github.io/wpsso-organization/) or [WordPress.org](https://wordpress.org/plugins/wpsso-organization/).